takelley1/linux-notes/networking.md

 ### files <sup>[6]</sup>

 `~/.ssh/known_hosts`
-  - kept on the client
+  - Kept on the client.
-  - contains the public keys of servers (host keys) this user trusts
+  - Contains the public keys of servers (host keys) this user trusts.
-  - servers maintain their own host keypairs (in /etc/ssh) to prove their identity to connecting clients
+  - Servers maintain their own host keypairs (in /etc/ssh) to prove their identity to connecting clients.
-    - via a key-exchange, clients can know they're connecting to the same host and not an impersonator or man-in-the-middle (because the server can prove it has posession of the matching private key)
+    - Via a key-exchange, clients can know they're connecting to the same host and not an impersonator or man-in-the-middle (because the server can prove it has posession of the matching private key).

 `~/.ssh/authorized_keys`
-  - kept on the server
+  - Kept on the server.
-  - contains the public keys of users (user keys) allowed to login to this account
+  - Contains the public keys of users (user keys) allowed to login to this account.

 ---